-- CEMAC: Cameroon, Chad, the Central African Republic, Equatorial Guinea, Gabon, and the Republic of Congo. - ECOWAS plus Mauritania: Benin, Burkina Faso, Cabo Verde, Côte d'Ivoire, The Gambia, Ghana, Guinea, Guinea Bissau, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone, Togo + Mauritania. - Democratic Republic of Congo, Egypt, Madagascar, Malawi, Mauritius, Seychelles and Zambia.
+- CEMAC: Cameroon, Chad, the Central African Republic, Equatorial Guinea, Gabon, and the Republic of Congo. - ECOWAS plus Mauritania: Benin, Burkina Faso, Cabo Verde, Côte d'Ivoire, The Gambia, Ghana, Guinea, Guinea Bissau, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone, Togo + Mauritania. - EAC: Tanzania, Kenya, Uganda, South Sudan, Rwanda, Democratic Republic of Congo, and Burundi. - Egypt, Madagascar, Malawi, Mauritius, Seychelles, Algeria, Tunisia, and Zambia.

-The Assembly endorsed the Ministerial Directive (from the Council of Ministers Meeting, 28-29 January 2022) on the start of trade; directing that trade under Provisional Schedules of Tariff Concessions submitted by the 29 Member States should start on a date to be determined, "pending the conclusion of all outstanding issues on the Schedules of Tariff Concession."
+The Assembly endorsed the Ministerial Directive (from the Council of Ministers Meeting, 28-29 January 2022) on the start of trade; directing that trade under Provisional Schedules of Tariff Concessions submitted by Member States (29 at the time) should start on a date to be determined, "pending the conclusion of all outstanding issues on the Schedules of Tariff Concession."